awsdocs/amazon-vpc-network-administrator-guide/doc_source/Cisco_Troubleshooting.md

     Received 0 broadcasts, 0 runts, 0 giants, 0 throttles
 ```

-Ensure the *line protocol* is up\.
+ Make sure that the `line protocol` is up\.
 Check that the tunnel source IP address, source interface and destination respectively match the tunnel configuration for the customer gateway outside IP address, interface, and virtual private gateway outside IP address\.
-Ensure that *Tunnel protection via IPSec* is present\.
+Make sure that `Tunnel protection via IPSec` is present\.
 Make sure to run the command on both tunnel interfaces\.
 To resolve any problems here, review the configuration\.

 Also use the following command, replacing `169.254.255.1` with the inside IP address of your virtual private gateway\.